Richard Burr: 2004

-In July 2004, Burr won the Republican primary to seek the U.S. Senate seat being vacated by John Edwards, who had retired from the Senate to run for vice president with presidential nominee John Kerry in the 2004 election, which they lost to incumbent president George W. Bush.
-He faced Democratic Party nominee Erskine Bowles and Libertarian Tom Bailey.
-Burr won the election by five percentage points.
+In July 2004, Burr won the Republican primary for the U.S. Senate seat vacated by John Edwards, who chose to not seek reelection while running for vice president as Democratic presidential nominee John Kerry's running mate in the 2004 presidential election.

+Burr faced Democratic nominee Erskine Bowles and Libertarian Tom Bailey; he won the election with 52% of the vote.
+Burr was sworn in to the Senate on January 4, 2005.

 2010

-Burr defeated the Democratic nominee, North Carolina Secretary of State Elaine Marshall, with 55% of the vote.
-He is the first Republican since Jesse Helms to be reelected to the United States Senate from North Carolina.
-He also broke the "curse" that his seat held, being the first senator reelected to the seat since 1968 (when Sam Ervin won his final term).
+Burr defeated the Democratic nominee, North Carolina Secretary of State Elaine Marshall, 55% to 43%.
+He was the first Republican since Jesse Helms to be reelected to the U.S. Senate from North Carolina and the first incumbent senator from North Carolina receive a double-digit margin of victory since Sam Ervin's 1968 reelection.
+Burr's win also represented the first time that North Carolina reelected a senator to this seat since Ervin’s 1968 victory, leading Burr to declare "the curse has been broken" on election night; Democrats and Republicans swapped control of the seat five times between 1968 and 2010.

 2016

-Burr defeated Democratic nominee Deborah K. Ross, 51%–45%.
-Burr was an advisor for Donald Trump's presidential campaign.
+Burr defeated Democratic nominee Deborah K. Ross, 51% to 45%.
+Burr was an advisor for Donald Trump's successful 2016 presidential campaign.

 2022

-On July 20, 2016, during his reelection campaign, Burr announced that, should he win that year's election (which he did), he would not seek reelection to a fourth term in 2022.
+On July 20, 2016, while campaigning for a third Senate term, Burr announced that he would not seek a fourth term in 2022.
+He did not seek reelection in 2022.

+Burr delivered a farewell address on the Senate floor on December 14, 2022, and his final term expired on January 3, 2023.
+He was succeeded by Ted Budd.

 Tenure and political positions

 In 2007, Burr ran for chair of the Senate Republican Conference, but lost to Senator Lamar Alexander of Tennessee by a vote of 31 to 16.
 In 2009, Senator Jon Kyl of Arizona, the Senate Republican Whip, appointed Burr Chief Deputy Whip in the 111th Congress.
 In 2007, Burr was named a deputy whip.
-In 2011, he announced his intention to seek the post of minority whip, the number two Republican position in the Senate, but he dropped out of that race in 2012.
+In 2011, he announced his intention to seek the post of minority whip, the number two Republican position in the Senate, but he dropped out of the race in 2012.

-As of March 2020, Burr had voted with Trump about 92.2% of the time.
-He rarely votes against the majority of his party (in about 1.5% of votes).
-The American Conservative Union's Center for Legislative Accountability gives Burr a lifetime rating of 86.
+As of January 2021, Burr's votes aligned with President Trump's positions about 89% of the time.
+He voted against the majority of his party in about 1.5% of votes.
+The American Conservative Union's Center for Legislative Accountability gave Burr a lifetime rating of 84.22.

+Burr served as a member of the board of Brenner Children's Hospital and the West Point Board of Visitors.

 Campaign finance

-Burr opposes the DISCLOSE Act, which would require political ads include information about who funded the ad.
-He supports the U.S. Supreme Court decision Citizens United, which allowed political action committees to spend an unlimited amount of money during elections so long as they were not in direct coordination with candidates.
+Burr opposed the DISCLOSE Act, which would have required political ads include information about who funded the ad.
+He supported the U.S. Supreme Court decision Citizens United, which allowed political action committees to spend an unlimited amount of money during elections so long as they were not in direct coordination with candidates.